 - This crumble will make a crumbly topping - if you prefer yours to 'hold' together a little more you can add a touch more liquid sweetener or almond butter mixed well into the crumble before baking.

 - You can also use hazelnut meal in place of almond meal.

 The berries might be sweet enough for you otherwise add a hint of sweetness by mixing in optional sweetener of choice to your crumble topping or squeeze juice of 1/2 orange over berries before topping with crumble mixture.

 - You can also add orange zest to crumble topping for a boost of zesty, citrus flavour.

 - Mix in 1/4 cup chopped walnuts for added texture.

 - Substitute nut meal for ground seeds and coconut and substitute flaked almonds for pepitas (pumpkin seeds) or sunflower seeds.

 - The small amount of coconut in this crumble may be well tolerated, if not simply omit.

 - Avoid blackberries.

-- Stick to small portions of almond meal and swap flaked almonds for pumpkin seeds.
+- Stick to portions up to 1/2 cup of almond meal and swap flaked almonds for pumpkin seeds.